Study mathematics in Uppsala, Sweden

 Since mathematics is useful in a broad range of areas, many math graduates work in other sectors, such as life science, medical research, energy, IT and insurance.

 As a student at Uppsala University you have the opportunity to go on an exchange programme in a variety of countries.
 In addition, the Department of Mathematics has own exchange agreements with universities that are particularly good at mathematics.
-Our partner universities are in Germany, France, the Netherlands, Scotland and Ireland.
+Our partner universities are in Germany, France, the Netherlands, Scotland, Ireland and Japan.
 The picture shows an activity from the introduction week at the University of Leiden.

 Research in Mathematics